Skip to main content

 Receiving a diagnosis of autism can often help families, schools and others make sense of a child’s preferences and needs.
 Autism is not a medical condition with treatments or a cure, but may benefit from different strategies and approaches to help them learn, flourish and meet their full potential.
 It is also important for those around the child to learn about autism and how they can adapt their interactions and the environment to support children.

-Information and support for your child, your family and those educating or caring for your child is delivered through online resources, parent workshops and in nursery and school settings.
+Information and support for your child, your family and those educating or caring for your child is available on our website through our Autism Support resources which also include some video resources.
 Much of this information and support can be accessed before a child has had an assessment and does not depend on having a diagnosis.
 There may be some very specialist areas of support, services or educational placements that do need a child to have a formal diagnosis.

 After the assessment, if your child is given a diagnosis of autism, you will: